-Since 2015, the ANPC has partnered with the Royal Botanic Gardens Victoria to deliver the Orchid Conservation Program now based at the gardens, which aims to save South East Australia’s unique and threatened orchids.
+From 2015 to 2018, the ANPC partnered with the Royal Botanic Gardens Victoria to deliver the Orchid Conservation Program, now based at the gardens, which aims to save South East Australia’s unique and threatened orchids.
 This program is currently the only means by which these orchid species can be propagated in sufficient numbers to significantly reduce the threat of them becoming extinct in the wild.
 The program focuses on the management, ex-situ propagation and reintroduction of threatened orchids.
 Without a successful translocation program program, many of the threatened orchid species we are working on are likely to become extinct.

 Volunteers Josie Carrigan and Richard Thomson from the Australasian Native Orchid Society planting Metallic Sun orchids (Thelymitra mackibbinii) in Little Desert National Park.
 (Noushka Reiter)